hunterjackson/docs/source/blockchain.rst

     ➜ bin/start-connect.sh

-Once the connector has started lets use the kafka-connect-tools cli to post in our distributed properties file for BlockChain.
+Once the connector has started we can now use the kafka-connect-tools cli to post in our distributed properties file for BlockChain.

 .. sourcecode:: bash